 If you’re just getting started with your low-maintenance landscaping plans, a professional landscaper in Orlando can help you come up with a beautiful design that suits your home, your needs, and the level of effort you’re willing to put into your yard.

-Alternatively, you could create whatever landscape you want and hire a regular landscaping service to maintain it for you.
+Alternatively, you could create whatever landscape you want and hire a regular lawn care service to maintain it for you.
 You’ll still have a low-maintenance landscape (as far as you’re concerned, anyway), but without limitations on plant types and design options.

 However you choose to construct your landscape, remember that the less maintenance your yard needs, the more free time you’ll have to enjoy it.